AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 >[!NOTE]
 >
->Data in Adobe Experience Platform data lake and Profile Store (CosmosDB) are encrypted using CMK.
+>Data in Adobe Experience Platform data lake and Profile Store are encrypted using CMK.
+These are regarded as your primary data stores as data lost from these stores is not recoverable.

 This document covers the process for enabling the customer-managed keys (CMK) feature in Platform.